ovh/docs/pages/cloud/dedicated/raid_soft/guide.en-us.md

 Redundant Array of Independent Disks (RAID) is a utility that mitigates data loss on a server by replicating data across two or more disks.

-The default RAID level for OVH server installations is RAID 1, which doubles the space taken up by your data, effectively halving the useable disk space.
+The default RAID level for OVHcloud server installations is RAID 1, which doubles the space taken up by your data, effectively halving the useable disk space.

 **This guide will help you configure your server’s RAID array in the event that it needs to be rebuilt due to corruption or disk failure.**

 ## Requirements

-* a [dedicated server](https://www.ovh.co.uk/dedicated_servers/){.external} with a software RAID configuration
+* a [dedicated server](https://www.ovh.com/worlddedicated_servers/){.external} with a software RAID configuration
 * administrative (root) access to the server via SSH

 ## Instructions